 Consider in-floor heat systems in the bathroom to keep your feet warm.

 Create enough clear floor space in the bathroom for a wheelchair to maneuver.
-Allow a 60-inch turning area of clear space in the handicap bathroom.
+Allow a 60-inch turning area of clear space in the handicapped bathroom.

 Avoid using throw rugs.

 Adding a walk-in tub to your bathroom design will give you easier access to getting in and out of the tub.
 This type of bathtub is made of either fiberglass or acrylic materials, which do not need additional installation like tile floors.

 The benefits of installing a walk-in tub are:

 - The tub has a hinged door that swings open and closed, so you don’t have to worry about climbing in or out.

 - They come with various therapeutic features like whirlpool jets and air bubbles.

 - There is plenty of space for someone who uses a wheelchair to get in and out of the tub.

 - A seat inside provides back and neck support to help you relax while taking your bath.